Rodgelius/SQL-query-JAVA-FX/README.md

 # SQL-query-JAVA-FX
 #
-# This JAVAFX provide to you make simple query to zabbix database and get
+# This JAVAFX app provides you to make simple queries to zabbix
+# database with date and hostname filters and get
 # tables of hosts, time, description of alerts, and ip address
 # Also you can export this report to CSV